tributech-solutions/tributech-oem-module-api/README.md

 * The parameter 'id' is the valueMetaDataId of the stream.
 * The return value is '1' if success or '0' if error.

-## parse and save received configuration
+## increase the transaction number
 This functions increases the 'transaction_nr_dec' by one and converts it to string 'transaction_nr_string'.
 ```C
 void increase_transaction_nr(void);
 ```

 ## lowercase and uppercase string
-These function converts uppercase letters to lowercase and lowercase letters to uppercase.
+These functions convert uppercase letters to lowercase and lowercase letters to uppercase.
 ```C
 char * to_lower_case(char * text);
 char * to_upper_case(char * text);